 There is a walled courtyard with patio heaters and a secret garden with a raised terrace area meaning you can still be cosy outdoors!

 Located in the market town of Watton, the 16th century listed building is full of bucolic character.

 Supporting local breweries with its stock of beer and ale, The Willow House has the big names including Adnams and smaller companies such as Norfolk Brewhouse, Buffy’s Brewery and more.
 With real ales on rotation and a hefty food menu, it’s not hard to while away a cold afternoon.

 • The Red Lion, Caston

 Clad in flint and topped with a red roof, The Red Lion in the village of Caston practically pulls you inside after a countryside ramble.

-With options such as roasted vegetable wellington, slow braised beef, and wild mushroom gnocchi on the menu, post-walk refuelling doesn’t get much cosier than this.
+With comforting options such as fish pie, wild mushroom risotto and Sunday roasts on the menu, post-walk refuelling doesn’t get much cosier than this.
 After your meal, pull up a chair by the wood burner with a drink from the bar.

 The award winning Walpole Arms in Itteringham is housed in a gorgeous 18th century red brick building.
 Inside is an amalgam of historical, quintessentially British features including wood burning fire, wonky, exposed beams and dark wooden furniture.